cyberkatrina/Longhorn-Walk/README.md

 # Longhorn-Walk
 iOS application programmed in Swift that helps incoming university students get familiar with the campus by using our app to score points when they visit pre-defined locations (inspired by Pokemon Go)

-To run the app, download Longhorn_Walk.zip and open the Xcode project.

 <img width="321" alt="Screenshot 2023-04-22 at 1 15 07 AM" src="https://user-images.githubusercontent.com/113384816/233766320-7107f63e-c4dd-4e81-a569-a04f2ffeedb4.png">

 Team members: Katrina Aliashkevich, Matthew Galvez, Rayna Sevilla, Yousuf Din